CERTCC/SSVC/docs/howto/acuity_ramp.md

 ## Conclusion

-The example above is just a single illustration of the _acuity ramp_ concept.
-There are many other ways that an organization might evolve their decision model from a simple starting point toward a more complex decision model for any particular decision.

 The _acuity ramp_ concept is a way to show how a stakeholder could "grow into" their desired decision function as their data collection and analysis capabilities improve.
 It is a way to show how a decision model can be adapted to the context of the decisionmaker, and how the decisionmaker can make trade-offs between the cost of gathering information and the quality of the decision they are able to make.

+The example above is just a single illustration of the _acuity ramp_ concept.
+There are many other ways that an organization might evolve their decision model from a simple starting point toward a more detailed decision model for any particular decision.
+Substituting one decision point for another, adding decision points over time, or even customizing decision points to better fit the organization's specific context are all ways that an organization might grow from a simple decision model to a more robust one.